Myles Garrett, helmet a ‘weapon,’ banned for rest of season - WHIZ News

 Rudolph’s agent, Tim Younger, said he’ll explore legal action against Garrett.
 Cleveland police say no police report or charges have been filed.

-Garrett’s disturbing actions will cost the Browns (4-6), who have moved back into the playoff race but must now play the rest of this season without their best defensive player.
+The brawl overshadowed a big 21-7 win for a Cleveland franchise just a few years removed from a winless season.
+The Browns (4-6) have moved into the playoff race but will now be without their best defensive player.
+They are 2-0 in their division for the first time since league realignment alignment in 2002, the last time they made the playoffs.

-There were two other nasty hits in the 135th game between Pittsburgh and Cleveland with Browns free safety Damarious Randall delivering a helmet-to-helmet shot on Steelers rookie receiver Diontae Johnson, who left with a concussion.
-Randall was ejected for the hit in the third quarter.
+This was not the only nasty hit in the 135th game between Pittsburgh and Cleveland.
+Browns free safety Damarious Randall delivered a helmet-to-helmet shot on Steelers rookie receiver Diontae Johnson, who left with a concussion.
+Randall was ejected.

 The Browns and Steelers play again in Pittsburgh on Dec.
 1.

-The Browns have been one of the league’s most penalized under first-year coach Freddie Kitchens.
-The Garrett episode came just a few hours after the team released troubled wide receiver Antonio Callaway, who was suspended Friday by the league for another violation of the substance abuse policy.
+But beyond the football, the Browns have taken a shot to their image.

-Further, the team recently released safety Jermaine Whitehead after he posted threatening messages on Twitter following a loss.
-And the Browns were criticized for signing running back Kareem Hunt, who was suspended for the first eight games this season for two physical off-field altercations when he was with Kansas City.
+They have been one of the league’s most penalized teams under Kitchens, and the Garrett episode came just a few hours after the team released troubled wide receiver Antonio Callaway, who was suspended by the league for another violation of the substance abuse policy.

-“That is not who we want to be at the end of the game,” Kitchens said about Garrett.
-“That is not who Myles wants to be.
-That is not who we are going to be.
-You have to be able to maintain your composure in times like that and under no circumstances do we want anything to do with anything like that.
-I am embarrassed.
-Myles is embarrassed.
-It is not good.
-He understands what he did, he understands it is totally unacceptable, and we have to get through it.”
+Further, the Browns recently released safety Jermaine Whitehead after he posted threatening messages on Twitter following a loss.
+And the Browns were criticized for signing running back Kareem Hunt, who was suspended for eight games this season for his actions off-field conduct while with Kansas City.
+In one case, he shoved and kicked a woman.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL